jirotubuyaki/QuantJet/README.md

 * Müller, P. (2015).
 Bayesian nonparametric data analysis.
 Cham: Springer.

 ## Contribution
-The QuantJet project welcome developers.
+The QuantLightning project welcome developers.
 Please see my Github pages.

 ## License
- The QuantJet license is a MIT License suitable for use in both free software and proprietary applications, imposing no constraints at all on the use of the library.
+ The QuantLightning license is a MIT License suitable for use in both free software and proprietary applications, imposing no constraints at all on the use of the library.
 We use C++ and Boost C++ libraries.